ajatech/ajatech.github.io/eventing.md

 ## Axiom 1 - When should an event be sent?
 This axiom defines "when" the event gets sent.
-> An event is sent when a change took place in a bounded context.
+> An event is sent when a change takes place in a [bounded context](https://www.infoq.com/news/2019/06/bounded-context-eric-evans/).

 A bounded context represents a subdomain that has interesting entities in it.
 For example a product bounded context has Products in it.
 As and when things happen to a product, an event will get emitted by the product subdomain.